virinchi123/vedika/docs/api-reference.md

   - `defaultStartTime` updates accept `HH:mm` or `HH:mm:ss`
 - `PUT` endpoints are full replacements, not partial updates.
 - Blank optional strings are usually normalized to `null`.
-- Omitted relationship arrays behave as empty arrays on create and update for:
+- Omitted relationship arrays behave as empty arrays for:
-  - `serviceProviderIds` on event bookings
+  - `serviceProviderIds` on event-booking create
-  - `eventBookingIds` on customer interactions
+  - `eventBookingIds` on customer-interaction create and update
+- `PUT /event-bookings/{id}` requires `serviceProviderIds`; send `[]` to clear all linked providers.

 ## Shared Shapes